How to Create Loose and Energetic Sketches and Paintings

 - Try alternative blind contour.
 This is my own version of using the blind contour method except that I don’t use a single line and I will sometimes look at the paper.
 For example, I look at the object I’m sketching and start to sketch its contour (edges) while still fixing my eyes on the subject.
 Then I will quickly look on the paper to check the accuracy like the distance and placement of details.
 Then my eyes will go back to the object as my hand moves.
 This technique is a great warm up to create loose sketches.

 - Paint wet on wet.
 This technique in watercolor is the most exciting because of how the colors spread like fireworks, creating wonderful blending and transition.
 While the paper is wet (not flooded), drop in one color after another.
 Tilt the paper to allow the flow or just let it be.

 To put the above into practice, I am excited to share about #RekindleMemories!
 It is about remembering and appreciating–the details, thoughts, feelings–of a place, person, thing and moment by sketching and painting our lives on-location wherever we are in the world!

 Every first week of the month, we will all share one (or as many!) sketches/paintings of our lives that has captured our interest.
 We will tag our artworks with #rekindlememories and the country where you’re from (i.e. #singapore).
-You can either post your artwork on Instagram, Pen and Watercolor Workshop Facebook group or Rekindle Memories group in Doodlewash or anywhere you wish in social media.
-Please don’t forget the hashtags so I can easily find your work!
+You can either post your artwork on Instagram, Rekindle Memories FB Group or Rekindle Memories group in Doodlewash or anywhere you wish in social media.
+Please don’t forget to use the hashtags so I can easily find your work!

 A gallery will be created to celebrate the inspiration of art made from around the world!
 We will start from 1st until 7th of July 2017–just in time for World Watercolor Month!
 Please come and join in the fun! :)